neo4j/neo4j-go-driver/README.md

 MacOS doesn't provide `pkg-config`, so have it installed through `brew install pkg-config`.

-Windows doesn't provide `pkg-config`, so have it installed by following [these instructions](https://stackoverflow.com/questions/1710922/how-to-install-pkg-config-in-windows?answertab=active#tab-top), make the `bin` folder available in PATH before any MSYS2 PATH entries.
+Windows doesn't provide `pkg-config`, so have it installed by following [these instructions](https://stackoverflow.com/questions/1710922/how-to-install-pkg-config-in-windows?answertab=active#tab-top), make the `bin` folder available in PATH before any MSYS2 PATH entries. *This is mandatory because `pkg-config` that ships with MSYS2 has some path handling problems*

 ### Seabolt

 #### Binaries

 We're now providing _**experimental**_ binaries for `Linux`, `MacOS` and `Windows` [here](https://github.com/neo4j-drivers/seabolt/releases).
-Please remember that `OpenSSL` is still a requirement for all of these systems.
+Please remember that `OpenSSL` is a required dependency for `Linux` and `MacOS` - TLS on `Windows` depends on native SCHANNEL provider and doesn't require any additional third-party dependencies from version 1.7.3 onwards.

-Static linking against seabolt is only supported on **_Linux_** and **_MacOS_** at this time, and in order to get it working make sure you have static OpenSSL libraries, too.

 #### Source